 Wombats can reproduce after they reach 2 years of age and they normally breed between September and December.
 Wombats are marsupial mammals and the newborn wombat, which weighs about 1 gram and is less than 3 centimetres long, has to crawl from the birth canal into the mother's pouch.
 The pouch faces backwards, which protects the joey while the mother is digging.
 Young wombats will normally stay in the pouch for 7-10 months.

-If you find a sick, injured or orphaned wombat please call WIRES Rescue Office 1300 094 737 or fill in our Rescue Form.
+Please call WIRES Rescue Office 1300 094 737 or fill in the Rescue Form.

 If you have found a female wombat that has recently been killed, perhaps hit by a car, please check for joeys.
 Please check inside the pouch and also in the surrounding area as the joey could have been bumped out of the pouch, or it may be hiding in nearby bushes.